 The report said an accompanying school administrator had claimed the grade 2 boy was bitten while he was playing at the children's area.
 Ahmad Abdulkareem, head of Public Parks and Horticulture at the Dubai Municipality said reassuringly (well, probably not for the child who was bitten) that "All locations inside the park are routinely surveyed to ensure the protection of natural life and the safety of visitors,"

-- Large park off interchange 2 on Sheikh Zayed Road with lots of picnic areas and sports areas including football, tennis.
+- Large park, area 64 hectares, off interchange 2 on Sheikh Zayed Road with lots of picnic areas and sports areas including football, tennis.
 A few ponds including one with boats for hire, although it looks a bit smelly.
 Try not to fall in.

 - Pleasant park for a walk around with gardens, a waterfall, lots of trees.

-- Playground with Ferris wheel, bumper cars, trampolines near Al Wasl Road entrance.
+- Playground with Ferris wheel (not operating though?), bumper cars, trampolines near Al Wasl Road entrance.